Comparative and European Public law [Cognomi A-L]

 The course is divided in two parts.

-The second part focuses on constitutions (their genesis, protection, amendment), on the organization of power, both horizontally (forms of government) and vertically (territorial division of powers: federalism and regionalism), on judicial review of legislation and on the role of (constitutional) courts, as well as on the protection of minority rights.
+The second part focuses on constitutions (their genesis, protection, amendment), on the organization of power, both horizontally (forms of government) and vertically (territorial division of powers: federalism and regionalism), on judicial review of legislation and on the role of (constitutional) courts.
 Special attention will be devoted to the European Union, its functioning and its regulatory system.
 Students will thus be provided with basic knowledge on the functioning of institutions and societies.

 |L. Pegoraro, A. Rinella

 Exams are organized as follows: